-Pesach- A blessing for Jewish people, Messianics and Gentile Christians
+Pesach- A Blessing for Jewish people, Messianics and Gentile Believers

 It is an amazing providence that both the Jewish people and the Passover have been preserved.
 Exodus 12 provides the background when God delivered the children of Israel out of Egypt.
 A male lamb without blemish was killed on the 14th Nissan and amazingly Yeshua (Jesus) was also crucified on the 14th Nissan.

 Blood was applied on the doorposts and lintel.
 Jesus is most assuredly ‘The door of the sheep’ (John 10:7).
 They ate the lamb, unleavened bread and bitter herbs.
 Leaven represents sin so had to be removed.
 Since Yeshua was sinless, He is the only one who could forgive sin and provide atonement for sins.
 The bitter herbs were a reminder of the bitter suffering whilst in slavery in Egypt.
 Then the firstborn of the Egyptians was slain, though the Lord passed over the Israelites.

 Why the blood and the need for atonement?
 God is pure and holy in entirety and we are not.
 Our sins separate us from God and only He can make us righteous before Him.
 ‘For the life of the flesh is in the blood, and I have given it to you upon the altar to make atonement for souls; (Lev.
 17:11).’
 Similarly, ‘Without shedding of blood there is no remission of sins (Heb.
 9:22).’